 - Emotional care: Companionship, meaningful activities, conversation

-For many aging family members, having someone to help them with weekly tasks and activities can mean the difference between living on their own and having to move into an assisted living facility.
+For many aging family members, having someone to help them with weekly tasks and activities can mean the difference between living on their own and having to move into an assisted living community.

 Are you or a loved one over the age of 65 and living independently?
-Share your tips and advice on how you’re aging in place (and loving it) on our Facebook page.
+Share your tips and advice on how you’re aging in place (and loving it) by commenting here.

 If you’d like to receive articles and information like this every week, subscribe to our weekly Home Care News.